-Info: Fear of Harm
+Information on Fear of Harm (FOH)

-Information on Fear of Harm
+Fear of Harm (FOH)

-Fear of Harm (which is often referred to as FOH) is a newly identified phenotype of Bipolar Disorder.
+Sleep Dysregulation Disorder (which is most often referred to as “Fear of Harm” or “FOH”) is a newly identified phenotype of Bipolar Disorder.
 Research sponsored by the Juvenile Bipolar Research Foundation (JBRF), and headed by Dr. Demitri Papolos, lead to the publication of the first paper on this new phenotype in 2009: Fear of Harm, a Possible Phenotype of Pediatric Bipolar Disorder: A Dimensional Approach to Diagnosis for Genotyping Psychiatric Syndromes (Journal of Affective Disorders).
 This article outlined the new phenotype and their findings on it, which indicated that there were possibly more than 250,000 children and nearly 2 million adults in the US alone with this new disorder.

 CMHRC’s founder and executive director, Elizabeth Errico, worked closely with JBRF researchers for more than three years as they honed the proposed diagnostic criteria and investigated both medicinal and non-medication based treatments for this unique disorder.
 CMHRC’s education, outreach, advocacy, and support programs on Fear of Harm incorporate these cutting edge published journal articles.
 Our expert staff are able to provide parents with information about this disorder, as well as symptom management strategies, in clear, easy to understand, layman’s language.